 About Nevada Ballet Theatre

-A Journey of 40 Years
+A Journey of over 40 Years

 The idea to create a professional ballet and dance company based in Las Vegas was the vision of former dancers and co-founders Vassili Sulich and Nancy Houssels.
 Though Las Vegas was a city with a widespread community of artists, Sulich and Houssels took note that its performers longed to return to their classical “roots,” where they could dance an eclectic and changing repertoire.
 In September of 1972, Sulich and his dancers performed their first repertory show in the Judy Bayley Theatre at the University of Las Vegas, Nevada.
 The response from the community was overwhelming and so with the vision, support and financial backing of Houssels, a volunteer board was established with each of its members giving one thousand dollars to start the state’s first professional ballet company.
 Nevada Dance Theatre was born.